SokolovaKsenia/Java-Exceptions/Readme.md

 - Creating of empty matrix with predetermined number of rows and columns (all values in matrix equal to 0).
 - Creating of matrix based on existing two-dimensional array.
-- `getRows()` - returns number of matrix rows and columns.
+- `getRows()` - returns number of matrix rows.
 - `getColumns()` - returns number of matrix columns.
-- `toArray` - returns standard two-dimensional array out of matrix.
+- `toArray()` - returns standard two-dimensional array out of matrix.
-- `get()` - returns the element using predetermined correct indexes.
+- `get(int, int)` - returns the element using predetermined correct indexes.
+- `set(int, int, double)` - sets new value using predetermined correct indexes.
 - `add(Matrix)` - method of matrices addition.
 Should return a new `Matrix` object.
 - `subtract(Matrix)` - method of matrices deduction.
 Should return a new `Matrix` object.
 - `multily(Matrix)` - method of matrices multiplication.
 Should return a new `Matrix` object.